eghalea/eghalea/README.md

 - 👋 Hi, I’m @eghalea
 - 👨🏻‍💻 I’m interested in data science and systems engineering
-- 🌱 I’m continuously improving my coding skills and applying it to engineering analysis, financial risk and technical project management
 - 📚 Areas of interest:

         System Reliability,